mjc-gh/web_weather/README.md

 Weather.gov to get the all data needed to display the current temperature as well as a 3 day forecast.

-Both the `GeoCoderJob` and `ForecastJob` utilize the cache as well.
+Both the `GeoCoderJob` and `ForecastJob` utilize the cache.
 The `GeoCoderJob` uses a cache key based upon the Job ID.
-The `ForecastJob` uses a cache key based upon the zip code returned by the geocoding process along with an timestamp rounded to the nearest half hour.
-This ensures forecast requests for the same zip code avoid extra queries to the `ForecastService` for a 30 minute period.
+The `ForecastJob` uses a cache key based upon the zip code returned by the geocoding process along with a timestamp rounded to the nearest half hour.
+This ensures forecast requests for the same zip code avoid extra queries to the `ForecastService`.
+The timestamp ensures we keep forecast data fresh even if cache is repeatively hit.

 ### `ForecastService`